 Jeremiah is a very prominent first name for males (#311 out of 1220, Top 25%) and also a very prominent surname for both adults and children (#19968 out of 150436, Top 13%).
 (2000 U.S. Census)

-Below is a charted comparison of the usage of the boy name Jeremiah and associated names.
-Prominent alternative forms of Jeremiah (#56 in recent rankings) ranked in the Top 2000 are Jeremy (#169 in recent rankings), Jerry (#451), Jeremias (#1121) and Jereme.
-These forms of Jeremiah reached the height of their popularity 4 decades ago (adoption of 1.3%) and are now much less common (adoption 0.5%, ▼58%), with forms like Jeremy becoming somewhat dated.
+Which version is better?with its variant forms and related boy names.
+Below is a charted study of the ranking of the boy name Jeremiah and associated names.
+Prominent alternative forms of Jeremiah (#55 in recent rankings) ranked in the Top 2000 are Jeremy (#174 in recent rankings), Jerry (#491), Jeremias (#1127) and Jereme.
+These forms of Jeremiah reached the height of their popularity 5 decades ago (adoption of 1.3%) and are now much less common (adoption 0.5%, ▼59%), with forms like Jeremy becoming somewhat dated.
 Jeremiah is the firm favorite.